ManhTrinhNguyen/Kubernetes-CKA-/README.md

 - We could set a `nodeName` on the Pod to bypass the scheduler and get the Pods place on a Node directly

 - From version 1.12 forward DaemonSet use the default scheduler and node affinity rules to schedule pod on Node

+## Static Pod

+The `kubelet` relies on the `kube-apiserver` for instructions on what Pods to load on its Node which was base on the decison made by `kube-scheduler` which was stored in the `etcd data store` .
+But what if there is no Master Node ?

+I can configure the to read the Pod definiation files from a directory on the Server designated to store information about Pods .
+I will place the Pods defination file in this locations `/etc/kubernetes/manifests` .
+The `kublet` check this directory for files, read this file and create pod

+Not only it create the Pod it can ensure that the Pod stay alive, if the application crashes the kublet attempt to restart it .

+If I make a change to files on this directory .
+Kubelet will regenrate the Pod